pschool-in/curriculum/content/science/earth-5.md

 2. The largest fresh water lake, Lake Superior is located in this continent.
 3. The Mississippi - Missouri, is one of the longest river located in North America.
 4. The United States of America (USA) is a part of North America.
-5. Countries in North America: Canada, Mexico, Nicaragua, Honduras, Cuba, Guatemala, Panama and Costa Rica.
+5. Major countries in North America: Canada, Mexico, Nicaragua, Honduras, Cuba, Guatemala, Panama and Costa Rica.

 ### South America